alisaandrz/TalkWithPython/README.md

 Hello, I'm Python
 What is your name?
 Alice
 Hi, dear Alice, nice to meet you
 What time is it?
-10 AM
+6 PM
-10 AM is a perfect time to do something productive, Alice What class are you taking?
-Biology
+6 PM is a perfect time to do something productive, Alice What class are you taking?
+Statistics
-Biology is a very important class, knowing Biology can be helpful in life How are you feeling today?
-Great
+Statistics is a very important class, knowing Statistics can be helpful in life How are you feeling today?
+Happy
-I am glad to hear you are feeling Great, I hope you will always be Great What is your favorite time of year?
+I am glad to hear you are feeling Happy, I hope you will always be Happy What is your favorite time of year?
 Summer
 Summer is a beautiful time, I like Summer too
 Are you tired?
-No
+Yes
-No ?
+Yes ?
 Okay, Alice, then I will be leaving
 Goodbye, Alice
 ```